While Snowdon has many paths with varying difficulty, most Three Peaks Challengers

 Shuttle buses run every half hour or so during busy times, between all three car parks.

 Both the PYG track and Miners track are marked on the Snowdon OL 17 OS Explorer Map (on Amazon).

-During the Summer months, the Snowdon visitor centre, Hafod Eryri, will be open at the peak, for a quick refreshment before descending.
+During the Summer months, the Snowdon visitor centre, Hafod Eryri, will be open at the summit, for a quick refreshment before descending.